bloominstituteoftechnology/Getting-Started/Windows/README.md

-# Welcome to Getting Started with your Windows Development Environment
+# Welcome to Lambda School's Installation Guide for your Windows operating system
 - suggestion: pin apps to taskbar, also include snipping tool for screen grabs.

 #### TODO: Mongo